Elimination of angular dependency in the quantum three-body problem made easy: Explicit structure of the RSE s

-The formulas presented in the previous Sections of this paper might seem complicated.
-This impression may originate from the fact that the presented expressions are universal, being valid for every angular momentum $L$ and every parity $\uppi$.
-In fact, the resulting formulas for particular small values of $L$, i.e., those most useful in practical applications of the presented theory are rather simple.
-In this Section, we present a number of such formulas together with the explicit form of the resulting block Hamiltonians in order to demonstrate to the reader how to use the derived here theory in practice.
+The formulas presented in previous sections may appear complicated because they are universal, re\-main\-ing valid for any angular momentum $L$, its projection $M$, and parity $\uppi$.
+In practice, however, the resulting expressions for small values of $L$ (cf.\ Table~\ref{tab:termsymbols}), which are most commonly used in applications, are quite simple.
+To illustrate this, we present below several explicit forms of the block Hamiltonians for $L=0$, 1, 2, and 3 and the corresponding wave functions with $M=L$.
+Analogous wave functions with $M\neq L$ are discussed in the next section.

-The angular momentum states discussed in the following sections are specified by their term symbols, which are summarized for convenience in Table~\ref{tab:termsymbols}.